Winter

 hole in the floating unit so we though everything was fine.

-One day
+One day we noticed

-their sides and really gasping for air but we didn't understand because
+sides and really gasping for air but we didn't understand because

 normally cold water can hold so much more oxygen and we figured that